neonspectra/rogue-trader-setting-handout/README.md

 # Warhammer 40k: Rogue Trader // Setting One-Pager Handout

-This handout is intended for use as an introductory primer for people getting into the Rogue Trader TTRPG by Fantasy Flight Games.
-This document is an unlicensed fan work and is not associated with or endorsed by Games Workshop.
+This handout is intended for use as an introductory primer for people getting into [Rogue Trader, the tabletop roleplaying game by Fantasy Flight Games](https://wh40k.lexicanum.com/wiki/Rogue_Trader_Core_Rulebook).
+This handout is an unlicensed fan work and is not associated with or endorsed by Games Workshop.

 Handout and source code released under [Creative Commons CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en).
 Please feel free to use it at your table or fork this repo, compile it yourself, and make your own fluffy in-universe style documents with it.